 Turn Right for Riverbanks

 As Riverbanks rebuilds at the main Zoo entrance, entering the park has taken a momentary turn.
-Members and guests will now be redirected to a temporary entrance that welcomes visitors into the Carousel Plaza.
+Members and guests are now being redirected to a temporary entrance that welcomes visitors into the Carousel Plaza.
 For the best parking, members should plan to arrive early and turn right (instead of left) when crossing over the railroad tracks.
 Parking for vehicles displaying disabled placards will remain the same.
 We appreciate your patience as we build a bigger, better entryway.

 New Zoo entrance tentatively set to re-open in the summer of 2015.